-15 very important parenting rules that the books don't tell you
+15 important parenting rules that the books just don't tell you

-From the minute you utter the words "I am pregnant" or "We are having a baby", most people will tell you how they from that day forward are bombarded with advice.
+From the minute you utter the words "I am pregnant" or "We are having a baby", most people will tell you how, from that day forward, are bombarded with advice.

-And then there is the written word.
-Hundreds and thousands of books and blogs and leaflets, oodles of important information on how to keep you baby and toddler and child alive, healthy, sleeping, safe, developed, fed, clothed and transported.
-Just to name a few.
+Then there is the written word.
+Hundreds and thousands of books and blogs and leaflets, oodles of important information on how to keep your baby alive, healthy, sleeping, safe, developed, fed, clothed and transported.

 - If a milk-filled sippy cup has gone missing, drop everything else and just focus on finding it.
 Because if you don't, you will forget all about it and only remember when the stench is getting so bad you have to consider moving out of the house.

 - Never serve spaghetti and sauce on any other day than cleaning day.
-If you serve it right AFTER having cleaned your house, you have just wasted two hours of your life.
+If you serve it right AFTER you cleaned the house, you have just wasted two hours of your life.

 - Never trust a child who has been quiet for more than three minutes.
-Especially is they are also out of sight when the being quiet is happening.
-This is almost certainly never a good thing.
+Especially if they are also out of sight when this is happening.
+It's almost certainly never a good thing.

 - The later you go to bed at night, the earlier your children will wake in the morning.
 Always.